johnnyd81/employee-register/README.md

 ## Overview
-This is a next.js app that fetches names from an outside api.
+This app fetches names from an outside api and displays them onscreen.
+The app was built using a react js framework called next.js.

 ## Getting Started
 Clone / Download the project folder